Issa Hanna Dabish: Life and career

-Issa Hanna Dabish was born in Telkaif, an Assyrian town in northern Iraq, in 1919.
+Issa Hanna Dabish was born in Tel Keppe, an Assyrian town in northern Iraq, in 1919.
 At around the age of five or six, the young Issa Hanna, emigrated to Baghdad with his family after locusts ravaged the family's crops.

 In an interview with the Multicultural Review, he described his early childhood in Telkaif and Baghdad:

 He received his early education at Rawdat Al-Chaldan and Al-Ma'muniya Primary School.
 He attended the Jaafari secondary school at the same time as he was teaching painting at the Eastern Middle School.
 His early art education was at the Institute of Fine Arts in Baghdad where he graduated in 1950 and later studied abroad at Syracuse University New York graduating in 1956.

 He showed an early talent for drawing.
 At the age of 12, he was making portraits of well-known local figures in chalk, pen and ink.
 Although his parents encouraged his painting as a hobby, he often felt the need to conceal his artistic endeavours for fear of being reprimanded.
 However, two of his teachers, artists, Nasser Awni and Qasim Naji, noticed his ability and encouraged him.
 Professor Nasser Awni found a special room for gifted artists and he was allocated a place there.
 In his final year, he completed a portrait of King Faisal, which was displayed in the Boy Scouts Square at the annual Boy Scouts Festival.